devillD/disposable-mailbox/README.md

 ## Features

 * Anonymous usage.
-* Generate random email addresses.
+* Generate random email addresses or specify your own.
 * Download your emails.
 * Display emails as text with sanitization filter.
 * Display emails based on one [catch-all imap mailbox](https://www.google.ch/search?q=how+to+setup+catch-all+imap+mailbox).